eclipse-sumo/sumo/docs/web/docs/SUMO-GUI.md

   different.
 Also, the indices may be freely customized by the user (e.g. to define signal groups).
 These indices are shown using the junction visualization option *Show link tls index*.

+### Check connected components
+Since version 1.4 you can show all network components that are reachable from a particular lane by right-clicking on a lane and then using the 'select reachable' menu option.
+A new menu opens where you have to select the vehicle class to check.
+After chosing a vehicle class, all reachable lanes will be added to the lane selection and the edge coloring mode will be set to 'color by selection'.
+Consequently, all reachable lanes will be colored blue and all unreachable lanes will be gray.

 # Changing the appearance/visualisation of the simulation